Anatoliy Kabayda: Activities during WWII

 During the Nazi occupation of Ukraine, because of his fluent command of German, Kabayda was given the task of collecting intelligence in Kyiv by Taras Bulba-Borovetz.
 In Kyiv he fell into favour with the Germans initially as a translator then later becoming an officer in the occupational police.
 Kabayda became one of the organizers behind the formation of the Kyiv kuren.
 Later this formation joined up with the Bukovyna kuren in October 1941.
 From this combined group were formed detachments which became the Kyiv occupational police, the Hilfspolizei, later the Schutzpolizei.
 In August 1942 Kabayda became their commander.

 The Schutzpolizei normally wore German uniforms, but for a short period at their formation wore Ukrainian insignia.
 In January 1942 the Ukrainian insignia was disallowed.
 Some members wore Soviet army uniforms with their insignia removed.

 It is alleged that the Kyiv kuren was involved with the massacre of Jews at Babi Yar.
 Vitaly Korotych, editor of the prominent Moscow-based magazine Ogonyok, in a film about Babi Yar (1987) stated that "Vasyl" [sic] Kabayda was "responsible for the massacre of the Jews".
 It is unclear in what capacity Kabayda may have been involved, as he took command of the Schutzpolizei in August 1942, and the massacre taken place September 29/30 1941.
-On September 11, 1942 Kabayda rewarded a subordinate with a food ration for "apprehending a Jew while off-duty".
+On 11 September 1942, Kabayda rewarded a subordinate with a food ration for "apprehending a Jew while off-duty".

-In 1945 Kabayda later had a position as an adjutant to General Pavlo Shandruk in the command of the First Division of the Ukrainian National Army, previously known as the SS Division Galizien.
+In 1945 Kabayda later had a position as an adjutant to General Pavlo Shandruk in the command of the First Division of the Ukrainian National Army, which incorporated the SS Division Galizien.